 It seems that the good girl, bad boy trope may be more than the plot line to your favorite rom-com.
-According to Gretchen Rubin, the author of The Four Tendencies, people can be divided into four personality types (tendencies), and the best romantic matches are made between what Rubin calls "obligers" and "rebels," reports Business Insider.
+According to Gretchen Rubin, the author of The Four Tendencies, people can be divided into four personality types (otherwise known as tendencies).
+These include what Rubin calls the obliger, the upholder, the questioner, and the rebel and it seems as though the best romantic matches are made between obligers and rebels, reports Business Insider.

 In order to categorize people into each of the four personality types, she asks the question, "How do you respond to expectations?"
 According to her, your specific tendency can be determined by how you respond to both outer and inner expectations.